 “They were usually suffering from illnesses like severe malaria or typhoid.
 Pregnant women facing obstetrical complications also have suffered the same fate.”

-Although Ebola management centers are now in sufficient number in Liberia, people still struggle to access regular public health services.
+Although Ebola management centers are now sufficient in number in Liberia, people still struggle to access regular public health services.

 Today most medical facilities have reopened, though with a level of activity lower than before the outbreak.
 Many patients are still reluctant to go in search of care.